-5. When the CPU is in place, press it firmly on the socket while you push down the socket lever to secure the CPU.
-The lever clicks on the side tab to indicate that it is locked.

-2.4.3 Installing the heatsink and fan
+- When the CPU is in place, push down the socket lever to secure the CPU.
+The lever clicks on the side tab to indicate that it is locked. - 6.
+Install a CPU heatsink and fan following the instructions that came with the heatsink package. - Connect the CPU fan cable to the CPU_FAN1 connector on the motherboard.